RobertLippai/brickset_tracker/README.md

     ```

 ## To Do
-- Add HTML page for viewing set details
+- Implement additional features for set details
 - Add proper input validation and visible error messages for forms
+- Redesign editor page
 - Replace Flask-Login with JWT
 - Create a standalone frontend